etiquettestartshere/scenemessage/README.md

 # Scene Specific Messages
 A module for foundryvtt that loads chat messages on a per-scene basis.
-- Includes a setting to mark and filter OOC messages.
+- Includes a setting to flag and filter OOC messages.
 Note: this cannot *retroactively* filter OOC messages made without the setting on, though any OOC message made when this setting is on can be filtered or not depending on the setting.
-Does not sort whispers in any case.
+- Includes a setting to sort whispers in the same manner as above.
 - Includes a functionality that allows you to mark new scenes with the old one's ID (without overwriting its actual ID) to let chat messages be sorted into that scene--see API for more.

 ### API